Take better screenshots

 Gadwin Print Screen is a light and simple screenshot tool with configurable hotkeys for capturing the entire screen, a chosen window, or a screen selection.
 Users can apply a watermark and low-key effects like a shadow; the tool also lets you transform your screenshot into grayscale as you save the image to the clipboard.
 Post-capture, you can automatically save screenshots in a target folder with your own custom naming scheme.
 The $25 pro version of the app comes with its own image editor for annotations, but you can also configure the free version to automatically launch your favorite image editing application, making for a handy way to speed up your workflow.

 PicPick is an all-in-one screen capture and image editing tool available free for personal use.
-PicPick allows snapping the whole screen, a select window or a region of the screen.
+PicPick allows you to snap the whole screen, a select window or a region of the screen.
 It includes a pixel ruler, protractor and crosshairs for easy selection.
 A built-in editor lets you add arrows, shapes and text annotations, as well as apply advanced edits.
 Screencaps can be saved to a file, opened in an external editor, or shared to social media.
 Additionally, PicPick is a portable program that can be kept in a flash drive to plug and play anywhere without requiring installation.

 Lightshot is another tool that lives primarily in your system tray till needed.
 Just hit up a hotkey, and the program will take a screencap of the entire desktop, or a selection.
 The app comes with a miniature editor for adding annotations, notes and highlights, that exists just at the edge of the selection panel.
 Additionally, users can create a free account in order to upload their screencaps to printscrn.com, providing an online gallery for easy reference, link sharing and online backup.